If you are looking to buy a holiday property in the Cotswolds, you might be wondering how to get...

-For many holiday cottage owners, the autumn months tend to be earmarked as the ‘quiet months’ for holiday bookings; traditionally this time gets utilised for maintenance jobs and to prepare for the winter season and Christmas.
+For many holiday cottage owners, the autumn months tend to be earmarked as the ‘quiet months’ for holiday bookings.

-But it doesn’t have to be that way.
-At Manor Cottages we have seen an increase in bookings during these months for a number of reasons.
+Traditionally this time gets utilised for maintenance jobs and to prepare for the winter season and Christmas.
+However, at Manor Cottages we have seen an increase in bookings during these months for a number of reasons.

-The weather is often better in September and October than in August (!) and in the Cotswolds we attract walkers and ramblers as well as book worms, historians and food lovers who come to stay so they can visit the local festivals during the Autumn months.
+The weather is often better in September and October than in August.
+In the Cotswolds walkers and ramblers visit as well as bookworms, historians and food lovers.
+Many of these types of guests come to stay so they can visit the local festivals during the Autumn months.

-Offering short breaks during these months can open up the market to those who can’t take a full week off work or the last-minute bookers who want to escape for a weekend.
+Offering short breaks during these months can open up the market to those who can’t take a full week off work.
+You’ll also encourage the last-minute bookers who want to escape for a weekend.

-Get in touch with us if you have any questions about how to increase your holiday cottage bookings, throughout Autumn and the rest of the year.
+Get in touch with us if you have any questions about how to increase your holiday cottage bookings, throughout Autumn.